 5.1 The Chief Operations Officer is the Responsible Officer of this policy.

 5.2 The Executive Management Group is responsible for ensuring the continued cooperation of all students and staff to promote and embed the principles outlined in this policy into their daily behaviour, decision-making and language.
 It ensures policies, practices and operations are free from bias and consistent with the intent of this policy.

 5.3 Students and staff are responsible for treating fellow community members with respect regardless of background, engaging in a positive, respectful and constructive manner at all times and reporting any incidents of discrimination, harassment or bullying to the Institution.

 5.4 The Student Success Centre Manager (students) and the Vice President (People and Training) (staff) are the preferred points of contact for disclosing an incident of sexual assault and sexual harassment.

-5.5 The Student Success Centre Manager (students) and the Vice President (People and Training) (staff) report on the nature and number of sexual assault and sexual harassment disclosures received during a specific reporting period however no personal or identifying information regarding the person making the disclosure, or the alleged offender, is included.
+5.5 The Student Success Centre Manager (students) and the Vice President (People and Training) (staff) report on the nature and number of sexual assault and sexual harassment disclosures and complaints in accordance with the Sexual Assault and Sexual Harassment Procedures.
+No personal or identifying information regarding the person making the disclosure, or the alleged offender, is included.

 6. Related documents

 Approved by Board of Directors on 20 June 2023